Baby on the Way: Preparing Financially for Parenthood in the Military

 As with any milestone, joining the military comes with a host of financial considerations.
 Understanding all the options and how to best approach them can ensure a smooth transition into military life and lay the groundwork for future financial health.

 At First Command, we’ve been helping America’s service members pursue financial security for over 60 years.
-In fact, nine out of ten of our Advisors are veterans or military spouses who know exactly what it’s like to become an active duty member of the military community.
+In fact, 3 out of 4 of our Advisors are veterans or military spouses who know exactly what it’s like to become an active duty member of the military community.
 That’s why we’ve put together this resource guide with suggestions, links, financial considerations and more.

 All paychecks are processed by direct deposit, regardless of your service branch.
 This means it’s important to find a military friendly bank and set up an account to handle direct deposits.
 For more information, visit DFAS, the Defense Finance and Account Service.